Fast Algorithms and Error Analysis of Caputo Derivatives with Small Factional Orders: FIR and FIDR Scheme construction

 Furthermore, the history part can be approximated by $N_{\text{exp}}$ modes, denoted by $U_{\text{hist},i}$ respectively, whose time evolution can be effectively realized by its current value as well as $u(t_k)$ from $k=n-1$ and $k=n-2$,

 where

 Based on the effective mode representation of the history part, we are ready to present the complete scheme FIR in the following \begin{scheme}[Scheme FIR] \end{scheme}

 {However, the shortage of Scheme \ref{DFIR} is that the error, from the sum-of-exponential approximation, rises rapidly when the time step $\Delta t\rightarrow 0$, and thus the global error becomes unsatisfactory for extremely small time steps.
 The details of this shortage will be elaborated in Section \ref{Sec-exp} while the corresponding numerical result in Section \ref{Sec-num}.

-Thus we propose a new scheme called FIDR, which leads to improved accuracy when $\Delta t\rightarrow 0$. }
+{Next we consider an alternative scheme for fast evaluation of the Caputo derivative.
+This scheme was originally proposed in \cite{shen2018fast}, and in this paper, we call it FIDR (abbreviation for the fast evaluation of the integral differential representation). }

-{For FIDR, we treat the history part in the original form, } And we approximate $t^{-\alpha}$ instead of $t^{-1-\alpha}$ via a sum-of-exponentials approximation efficiently on the interval $[\delta ,T]$, where the induced error is related to the approximation form by the following theorem.
+{In FIDR, we treat the history part in the original form, } And we approximate $t^{-\alpha}$ instead of $t^{-1-\alpha}$ via a sum-of-exponentials approximation efficiently on the interval $[\delta ,T]$, where the induced error is related to the approximation form by the following theorem.

 \begin{theorem} {Let $0<\delta<T$, and let $\e_0>0$ be the desired precision, there exist $N_A=O((\log\frac{1}{\e}+\log\frac{T}{\delta})^2)$ which denotes the total number of modes, and positive real numbers $\tilde{s}_i$ and $\tilde{w}_i$ $(i=1,\cdots,N_{A})$ such that for $\quad 0<\delta\leq t\leq T$ and $\alpha>0$,